 To make a tax-deductible donation and partner with RLM please go to our Support page.

-Tim and Rebekah moved to Newnan, GA in 1995.
+Tim and Rebekah moved to South Pasadena, FL after residing in Newnan, GA since 1995.
 They were both raised in the metro Atlanta area.
 They have been married since 1978 and have a son named Jason.
 Jason is married to Katie and they reside in Atlanta, GA.
 They have three sons named Harper, Elliott and Grant.
 Tim and Rebekah also have a daughter named Christen.
 Christen resides in LaGrange, GA with her two children, Easton and Ellie.

 Royal Life is a member of Network 220 (formerly Association of Exchanged Life Ministries) and the AACC.

 Tim and Rebekah both had a lifetime of heartache and brokenness which they brought into their marriage.
 It is their desire to help couples in the way they were helped through discipleship counseling.
 After 6 years of a tumultuous marriage, Tim and Rebekah started counseling with a pastor in Fairburn who not only gave them many helpful tools regarding their marriage but more importantly taught them who they were in Christ, how to forgive people from their past and how to grow intimate with not only one another but with their Heavenly Father.
 They experienced individual healing and growth, as well as a healed marriage.

 After seeing the help they received through discipleship counseling they began to seek out training so that they could help other hurting couples.
 Tim and Rebekah received their training from Grace Ministries International in Marietta, GA.
 Rebekah completed her internship in 1991 and Tim completed his internship in 1999.
 Rebekah was on staff with GMI for 8 years.